JuliaAI/MLJ.jl/docs/src/learning_networks.md

 end
 ```

-Here's an application to the Boston dataset in which we optimize the coupling coefficien
+Here's an application to the Boston dataset in which we optimize the coupling coefficient
 (see [Tuning Models](@ref) for more on hyper-parameter optimization):

 ```@example 42